dentarg/auth0-blog/_posts/2016-11-09-migrating-an-angular-1-app-to-angular-2-part-2.markdown

 }
 ```

 We need to import `Input` from `@angular/core`.
 We also need our trusty `Dino` model.
-Then we'll declare our `@Input() dino` property with a type of `Dino` from the model.
+Then we'll declare our `@Input() dino: Dino` typed property.
 We don't need to add anything to the constructor so the `constructor() { }` function can be deleted.
-We also aren't using the `OnInit` lifecycle hook so we can remove it from imports, the exported class, and the `ngOnInit` function.
+We also aren't using the `OnInit` lifecycle hook so we can remove it from imports, the exported class, and the `ngOnInit()` function.
 Keep in mind that if we expand functionality at some future date, we may need to replace things we've cleaned up for brevity.

 ### Dino Card Component HTML